nkratzke/pingpong/README.md

 pong:$ sudo dart bin/pong.dart --port=8080
 ```

-It is although possible to run the pong server as docker container (you will have performance impacts):
+It is although possible to run the pong server as docker container (you will have performance impacts of about 10% to 20%):

 ```
 pong:$ docker build -t pingpong github.com/nkratzke/pingpong